OlauncherCF/OlauncherCF/README.md

 - Removed clutter, like ads and links
 - You can rename apps in the app-drawer _(Renaming apps on the home screen is already supported.
 Just long-click on an app on the home screen and start typing)_
+- We have added a lot more options for gestures on the home screen:
+    - Gestures are now:
+        - Swiping up, down, left, right
-- Ability to change the app that opens when clicking on the clock
+        - Clicking on the clock
-- Ability to change the app that opens when clicking on the date
+        - Clicking on the Date
+    - Possible actions now include:
+        - Open specified app
-- Much more customizability on home screen gestures
+        - Locking the screen
+        - Opening the notification drawer
+        - Opening the quick settings
-- Align clock independently of home apps
+- You can also position the clock independently of the home apps
 - Change alignment of apps in app-drawer
 - Change font size
+- Removed internet permission.
+You never know what an app developer wants to know about you.

+## Translations:

 - A lot of people have translated the app to the following languages.
 Many thanks to you ❤️
   - Arabic
   - Chinese
   - Croatian
+  - Dutch
   - English
   - Estonian
   - French